Immiora/NNclassifier/README.md

 <h3>Neural network classifier implemented in Chainer</h3>
-By default trains a 2d CNN on X to predict categorical labels in Y.
+By default trains a 2d CNN on X to predict categorical labels in Y. During training Adam optimizer minimizes cross-entropy loss.

 Different architectures can be specified:
   - varying dimensions for convolution (input x should be of corresponding shape): ```--n_dim``` or ```-d``` (default=2)